solliancenet/microsoft-mysql-developer-guide/pandoc/temp/mysql-developer-guide.md

 In addition to the audit and activity logs, server performance can also be monitored with [Azure Metrics].
 Azure metrics are provided in a one-minute frequency and alerts can be configured from them.
-For more information, reference [Monitoring in Azure Database for MySQL] for specifics on what kind of metrics can be monitored.
+For more information, reference [Monitoring in Azure Database for MySQL][25] for specifics on what kind of metrics can be monitored.

 As previously mentioned, monitoring metrics such as the `cpu_percent` or